kkguo/DSShellExt/README.md

 # DSShellExt -- Shell extension for 3DS executables

-Currently supporting .CIA .3DSX .SMDH .NDS
+Supporting decrypted .CIA .3DSX .SMDH .NDS .3DS files

-Should work on WinXP above, but only verified on Win10 x64, please let me know if it works for your system.
+Should work on WinVista above(as .net 4.5 required), but only verified on Win10 x64, please let me know if it works for your system.

 ## Snapshot